valyakin/new-obyteorg/docroot/user/pages/events/default.md

 Teams used the Obyte DLT platform to create a vending machine accepting only BoschCoin cryptotokens, a distributed on-demand market place for renting power tools, a decentralized peer to peer energy trading platform, a crypto powered meeting room booking solution, and an Autonomous Agent for a decentralized marketplace with built-in escrow functionality and a dutch auction mechanism.
 You can see more in-deth information on the [IoT page](https://next.obyte.org/admin/pages/iot)

-## Crypto Monday meetup in Stuttgart, Germany - September 2019
+## Crypto Monday meetup in Stuttgart, Germany - August 2019
 Obyte was very pleased to present its technology at one of the premier blockchain/DLT meetups on Germany which was attended by several dozen people and streamed live as well.
 Luke Angell gave a introduction to Obyte for those who were not well acquainted with the project, and Tarmo Annus followed up with a detailed description about the differences between Obyte and Ethereum Smart Contracts, as well as quick tutorial about how to get started writing Smart Contracts on Obyte.
 The presentations concluded with Rui of the Bosch Connectory making a quick demostration of how Bosch had created their own BoschCoin crypto token using Obyte and had integrated BoschCoin payments with certain appliaances in the Connectory like a coffee machine and 3D printer.
 ![](Tarmo%20Crypto%20Monday1.jpeg)![](Tarmo%20Crypto%20Monday3.jpeg)![](Tarmo%20Crypto%20Monday2.jpeg)![](Rui%20Connectory%20CryptoMonday.jpeg)